KerrFitzgerald/Polyp_FCB-SwinV2Transformer/README.md

 ## 3. License

-This repository is released under the XXX license as found in the [LICENSE](https://github.com/KerrFitzgerald/FCBSwinV2_Transformer/blob/main/LICENSE) file.
+This repository is released under the MIT License as found in the [LICENSE.txt](https://github.com/KerrFitzgerald/Polyp_FCB-SwinV2Transformer/blob/main/LICENSE) file.

 ## 4. Citation